csu-cs/csci-315/docs/lectures/05-oop.md

 ### Syntax of Class

-- If a member of a class is a variable,
+- *Data members* of a class are declared just like ordinary variables.

-  - It is declared like any other variable.

-  - You cannot initialize a variable when you declare it.

-- If a member of a class is a function,
+- *Function members* of a class (i.e., methods),

+  - Are declared withing the class as a prototype.

-  - A function prototype declares that member.
+  - A common practice is to define the function separately.

   - Function members can ***directly*** access any member of the class.